Cumulants, Spreadability and the Campbell-Baker-Hausdorff Series: Partial cumulants and differential equations

-In the remainder of this section we consider specializations to the differential equations of Theorem~\ref{thm diff-eq} to various spreadability systems.
-In all these examples $\phi_\pi^{\ut}$ factorizes into products along to the blocks of $\pi$ and therefore it suffices to consider $\pi=\hat{1}_n$, i.e., the expectation $\phi^t(X_1,\dots, X_n) := \phi((t.X_1)(t.X_2)\cdots (t.X_n))$. \begin{exa}[Tensor independence] Consider the tensor spreadability system $\cS_{\tensorT}$.
-Then
+We consider specializations of the differential equations of Theorem~\ref{thm diff-eq} to various spreadability systems arising from universal products.
+In all these examples an expansion of the form \eqref{eq:lem:factorization1} holds for partitioned expectations $\phi_\pi^{\ut}$ and therefore it suffices to consider $\pi=\hat{1}_n$, i.e., the expectation $\phi^t(X_1,\dots, X_n) := \phi((t.X_1)(t.X_2)\cdots (t.X_n))$. \begin{exa}[Tensor independence] Consider the tensor spreadability system $\cS_{\tensorT}$.
+It satisfies the factorization property \eqref{eq:otimesindep:factor} and therefore

 so we get

 The identities in Theorem~\ref{thm diff-eq} (for $\pi=\hat{1}_n$) read